Skip to main content

 • Ensure the application or library is consistent with the Operating System aesthetics, file system conventions and the Solus philosophy in general

-On the Solus side however, the community must not forget that maintainers are volunteers, which may or may not have a technical background.
+The Solus community must not forget that maintainers are volunteers, who may or may not have a technical background.
 More experienced users are to engage new maintainers in a welcoming manner, e.g. by listing their errors and inviting them to fix them.
 (More on this in the community guidelines)

 The Solus Staff have the right to enforce certain practices, even when in contrast with maintainers' vision.
 It also has the right to ultimately accept or reject a patch.

-To officially step in as the maintainer of a package, a MAINTAINERS.md file must be provided for accepted packages that are not yet included in the repository, or if the package predates the policy of requiring one.
-Instead, if a previously maintained package is marked by Solus Staff as needing a new maintainer, the MAINTAINERS.md file must be updated.
+To officially step in as the maintainer of a new package, a MAINTAINERS.md file must be provided for packages that have an approved package addition request, but are not yet included in the repository.
+If a previously maintained package is marked by Solus Staff as needing a new maintainer, the MAINTAINERS.md file must be updated.

-Maintainers are free to update a package at their will, unless otherwise indicated by Solus Staff.
+Maintainers listed in MAINTAINERS.md are free to update a package at their discretion, unless otherwise indicated by Solus Staff.

-If a package is actively maintained, modifications should not occur and the individual should exercise patience when it comes to updates.
-In some cases, a maintainer may intentionally be holding back a package, or has simply not updated yet.
-If pertinent, the individual should file a package update request.
-Alternatively, the individual can reach the maintainers or Solus Staff via the Solus Packaging room on Matrix and ask permission to update the package.
-It is also possible to submit an update and attach a message to it clarifying the intention of updating the package, although this is a special case reserved to e.g. security updates.
+If a package is actively maintained, individuals who are not one of its maintainers should not submit updates.
+Rather, they should exercise patience.
+In some cases, a maintainer may be intentionally holding back a package, or has simply not updated it yet.
+If pertinent, the individual who wants the update should file a package update request.
+Alternatively, they can ask the maintainers via their provided contact information, or Solus Staff via the Solus Packaging room on Matrix for permission to update the package.
+Note: When contacting a maintainer on Matrix, it's preferred to mention them in the Packaging room before trying to send private messages.
+For special circumstances, such as with security updates, it's possible to submit an update with a message in the PR clarifying the author's intention in updating the package.

 Presented here is the MAINTAINERS.md file.
 This file must be provided verbatim alongside the other patch contents, and filled in with the maintainers' personal information.
 A Matrix contact is optional but recommended, while an email address is mandatory.
 Similar to the .solus/packager file used for packaging, the maintainers listed in MAINTAINERS.md must use their real first and last name(s) for accountability purposes.